• Skip to primary navigation

 Cover with sauce and cheese.

-Bake for 35 minutes, remove the foil and bake an additional 5 minutes.
+Cover with foil and Bake for 35 minutes, remove the foil and bake an additional 5 minutes.
+Sprinkle with parsley or basil.

 A baking dish of cooked stuffed shells with spinach and ricotta

 Since this makes a large portion, I will divide it into two baking dishes and freeze one before baking.
-You can also bake it and then let it cool to room temperature and freeze already cooked.
-If freezing it unbaked, let it thaw to room temperature before baking.
+You can also bake it and then let it cool to room temperature and freeze it already cooked.
+If freezing, let it thaw to room temperature before baking.

 A round baking dish with stuffed shells